A History of Text Messages Sent to a Baby Bear (Without One Response)

 Positive Images, Part II

-A book comprising a series of poems, vignettes, stories, and aphorisms of both whimsical and contemplative natures (that follows a similar set of stories from my book Positive, Curious, and Cold Images).
+A book comprising a series of poems, vignettes, stories, and aphorisms of both whimsical and contemplative natures (that follows a similar set of stories from Timothy's book Positive, Curious, and Cold Images).

 Cold Images, Part II

-A book comprising a series of poems, vignettes, and stories of macabre and sometimes graphically violent natures (that follows a similar set of stories from my book Positive, Curious, and Cold Images).
+A book comprising a series of poems, vignettes, and stories of macabre and sometimes graphically violent natures (that follows a similar set of stories from Timothy's book Positive, Curious, and Cold Images).

 Stories and Poems from Underground